srirangamv/srirangamv.github.io/_posts/2020-08-16-solid-priciples.md

 ## I for **Interface Segregation Principle**

 <p>We should not force a client class with more details it needed from the class.
 Giving more details will create a chance of client misusing the functionality.
 This principle tells about not giving more details via interfaces/abstraction to the client classes.
 Cleanly separated interfaces or abstraction will make sure this principle followed.
 Consider the interface NonISPBankAccount whcih wraps all the functionality into a signle abstraction and when this interface used by InterestCalculator client class, probable misuse can happen.
 InterestCalculator need not have access to transfer method.
-All it needs is how to get balance and deposit the interest amount into the account.<p>
+All it needs is how to get balance and deposit the interest amount into the account.</p>

 {% highlight csharp %}